 A couple of months ago we gave you, and colleagues like you, the opportunity to take a (hopefully fun) quiz to find out what is known in the process Industries of North America about NFPA 652 – Standard on the Fundamentals of Combustible Dusts.
-We looked to discover how much is known about company obligations and responses, about who should do what – and about what to do after the DHA.
-Afterall, there are only 9 months to go before the requirement to have completed a Dust Hazard Assessment (DHA) on existing processes comes into effect (7th September 2020).
+We looked to discover how much is known about company obligations and responses, about who should do what – and about what to do after the Dust Hazard Analysis (DHA).
+Afterall, there are only 9 months to go before the requirement to have completed a Dust Hazard Analysis (DHA) on existing processes comes into effect (7th September 2020).

 For the interest of all readers of our Process Safety Dispatch, here are the results.